 Professor of English, Drama and Environmental Studies

-Department Chair of Environmental Studies; Director, Animal Studies Initiative; Associate Professor of Sociology and Environmental Studies
+Department Chair of Environmental Studies; Associate Professor of Sociology and Environmental Studies

-Founding Director of Environmental Studies and Animal Studies, Chair of the Environmental Studies Department, Professor of Environmental Studies and Philosophy, Affiliated Professor of Law and Affiliated Professor of Bioethics.
+Founding Director of Environmental Studies and Animal Studies, Professor of Environmental Studies and Philosophy, Affiliated Professor of Law and Affiliated Professor of Bioethics.

 Assistant Professor of Environmental Studies

-Clinical Associate Professor of Environmental Studies; Associate Director of Environmental Studies
+Clinical Associate Professor of Environmental Studies; Associate Chair and Director of Undergraduate Studies, Environmental Studies

 Clinical Assistant Professor of Environmental Studies, Director of the Animal Studies M.A.
 Program

 Faculty Fellow of Environmental Studies and Animal Studies; Animal Studies Minor Adviser

 Partner at Milbank, Tweed, Hadley & McCloy LLP; Adjunct Instructor of Animal Studies